neuravion/mesh-chat-protocol/README.md

 * **chat**: A message broadcast to all of a client's active servers
 * **whisper**: A message broadcast to a single active server, e.g. `@evan hello`
-* **connect**: Informs all authorized servers that this client/server pair has come online
 * **disconnect**: Informs all active servers that this client has gone offline
 * **nodelist**: Used to send a full server list from one node to another
 * **nodelistdiff**: Response to `nodelist` type message, sends all servers unique to a node not contained in the `nodelist` message